ReactiveSets/toubkal/README.md

 ### Automated Tests, Continuous Integration

-We have curently developped 182 automated tests for the XS core pipelets that run after every commit on Travis CI under node versions 0.6, 0.8, 0.10, and 0.11.
+We have curently developped 214 automated tests for the XS core pipelets that run after every commit on Travis CI under node versions 0.8, 0.10, and 0.11.
+We no longer test version 0.6 since Travis had an issue with it in December 2013.

 Our continuous integration process also requires that before each commit the developper runs these tests so travis usually passes all tests.
 In the event that a test does not pass the top